Alexxx2207/hotel_reviews_classificator/README.md

 # Introduction (Short)

-The project classifies hotel review by whether they are positive or negative.
-It uses multilayer perception model and logistic regression baseline.
-The vectorizer is TfIdf with 1 or 2 ngrams.
+This is a hotel reviews classifier project that determines whether a review is positive or negative.
+It uses multilayer perception model, logistic regression baseline and a ready-to-use model from Hugging Face(kmack/HotelReviewClassifier).
+The vectorizer for the baseline and MLP is TfIdf with 1 or 2 ngrams.

 Some features are:

-- Downloading dataset from Kaggle
+- dataset from Kaggle with its manipulation and vectorization
-- Training MLP and Baseline models
+- MLP and baseline models training
+- pre-trained model usage
 - streamlit project for testing the MLP and the baseline with your custom reviews
 - plots for the mlp loss and f1 score in terms of the epochs
-- confusion matrix plots for MLP and baseline
+- confusion matrices plots for MLP and baseline
 - MLP, baseline and Hugging Face model test reports in JSON for perception, recall, F1 and support for each class and with accuracy, macro and weighted average.

 # How to start it